Choeradodis strumaria

-Choeradodis strumaria, common names leaf mantis and hooded mantis, is a species of praying mantis native to French Guiana, and neighboring countries, such as Suriname.
+Choeradodis strumaria, common names leaf mantis and hooded mantis, is a species of praying mantis native to French Guiana and Suriname; although there have been reports from other, distant countries, these are considered erroneous.

 Description

 The hooded mantis is also called the leaf mantis or leaf-mimic mantis because it mimics leaves.
 Like most other mantids, it is an ambush predator.
 C. strumaria is a chlorophyll-green colour and has a uniquely shaped hood; its wings have leaf-like veins that add to its perfect camouflage.
 It also has colorful patterns on the underside of its prothorax.

-In captivity

-This species is rare in captivity in the United States.
-The Choeradodis species are not commonly kept there, but can be found nearer their native range if one's eyes are sharp enough to see past their impressive camouflage.
-Some people collect them as wild specimens.